Thursday, April 9, 2026

 1ABC = 2011 (here "YSL BEAUTE" appears on box)

-now shifting to long batch code
+now shifting to a long batch code:

 62 XXX = 2011